WWE Royal Rumble lineup: The updated match lineup and entrants lists for the Royal Rumble matches - Pro Wrestling Dot Net

 -Bray Wyatt vs. LA Knight in a Pitch Black match

-Powell’s POV: WWE added Reigns vs. Owens to the card, and Ricochet and Morgan to the Rumble matches.
-Santos Escobar indicated that he will be in the Rumble, but he has not been officially listed as of last check.
-WWE hasn’t announced any specifics regarding the Pitch Black match aside from that it’s named after a flavor sold by one of their soda sponsors.
-Hardy will have a live performance of the event’s official theme song.
+Powell’s POV: Santos Escobar indicated on Smackdown that he will be in the Rumble, while Austin Theory, Seth Rollins, Bobby Lashley, Rhea Ripley, and Candice LeRae all seemed to indicate that they would also be in the Rumble matches, but none were officially listed as entrants on the Royal Rumble website coming out of the show.
+WWE also hasn’t announced any specifics regarding the Pitch Black match aside from that it’s named after a flavor sold by one of their soda sponsors.
+Musical artist Hardy will perform the event’s official theme song live.

 Be the first to comment